Our program meets in person on Tuesdays at:

 Our kindergarten and first graders start their day with a music and movement class in Spanish, and then spend their afternoon working on colors, numbers, shapes and Spanish vocabulary in an immersion environment.

-*New for 2026-2027* We plan to offer a half-day Spanish immersion preschool class for potty-trained 4 year-olds with music, crafts, games and more.
+*New for 2026-2027* We plan to offer a half-day Spanish immersion pre-K class for potty-trained 4 year-olds and young fives with music, crafts, games and more.

 Elementary, Middle School and High School